mordof-work/test_environment/README.md

 This was never a problem in Rails 4.2 (ActiveRecord/Model/Support 4.2.6), but showed up in ActiveRecord/Model/Support 5.0.2

+To further make matters worse.
+This test environment shows the issue in BOTH 4.2.6 *AND* 5.0.2.
+Why does this work in my production code for 4.2.6?
+What could possibly make this work?

 # Environment
 Bundler 1.14.6